-Mandatory - General/ Federal/ Mandatory - Specific/ State/ Department Name Division Name Program Name Description FTE Discretionary Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Non-Departmental Non-Departmental - Debt Service Debt Service Management Used to record budget, liabilities, and payment of principal and interest related to the long term debt.
+Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Non- Departmental Non- Departmental - Debt Service Debt Service Management Used to record budget, liabilities, and payment of principal and interest related to the long term debt.
 AT Mandatory - Specific State Florida Statutes and Generally Accepted Accounting Principles require separate accounting and budgeting practices for debt service related transactions.
 LAW: Funding resources required may vary based upon the issued debt.
 There is no minimum requirement for staff resources.
 COUNTY: Complies with Board policy Bond and Loan Proceeds typically repaid thru Gas Tax, 1/2 Cent Sales Tax Share, Local Infrastructure Surtax and other non-ad valorem resources.
 However, the County is currently repaying debt related to the Alachua County Forever land conservation program and is funded by a voter approved millage rate of .1595 mills.
-Non-Departmental Non-Departmental - Special Expense Special Expense - Discretionary Accounts for expenditures which are not easily connected to a specific department or program.
+Non- Departmental Non- Departmental - Special Expense Special Expense - Discretionary Accounts for expenditures which are not easily connected to a specific department or program.
 This budget is administered by the OMB staff through the County Manager.
 It includes such expenditures as national organization membership fees; bank fees; audio visual equipment replacement; municipal code management (ordinances); financial advisors and special audit costs.
 AT Discretionary N/A N/A LAW: OMB staff budget and manage these accounts based on direction from the Board and estimates from the County Manager and Finance & Accounting.
 No minimum level of budget is required.
-COUNTY: Complies with Board policy 100% General Fund Non-Departmental Non-Departmental - Special Expense Special Expense - Mandated Accounts for expenditures which are not easily connected to a specific department or program.
+COUNTY: Complies with Board policy 100% General Fund Non- Departmental Non- Departmental - Special Expense Special Expense - Mandated Accounts for expenditures which are not easily connected to a specific department or program.
 This budget is administered by OMB through the County Manager.
 It includes expenditures such as unemployment compensation costs, the external auditor, the Value Adjustment Board attorney, TRIM notice mailings, and legal document filing fees.
 AT Mandatory - Specific Federal; State; Local Federal requirements for biennial cost allocation plans.
 Florida Statutes require payment of inmate medical costs, TRIM notice costs, external auditors, Value Adjustment Board and unemployment compensation.
 Local requirements for legal document filings.
 LAW: OMB staff budget and manage these accounts based on direction from the Board and estimates from the County Manager and Finance & Accounting.
 Current level of funding meets minimum requirements.
-COUNTY: Complies with relevant statutes and Board direction 100% General Fund Non-Departmental Non-Departmental - Special Expense Fees due to the Tax Collector for collection of ad valorem revenues based on millage rate and property values for Board of County Commissioners and School Board.
-AT Mandatory - Specific State Florida Statute 192.091 LAW: Fee calculation set by Florida Statutes based on adopted millage rates and taxable property values for Board of County Commission and School Board.
-COUNTY: Complies State Statute and Board Policy 100% General Fund
+COUNTY: Complies with relevant statutes and Board direction 100% General Fund